 A denigration is usually an act of revenge for reasons such as being bullied or for not being let into a group.

 Sometimes the perpetrator hacks into the targeted victim’s account or creates a fake account with the victim’s information and sends messages in their name.
-This is also called as identity theft and is a crime.
+This is also called identity theft and is a crime.
 Impersonation is usually done to degrade a person or ruin friendships.

 4. Trickery or Blackmail